4 Important Steps To Landing Your Dream Internship

 As a career-driven college student myself, I’m always on the lookout for ways to get my foot in the door at companies I’m looking to land an internship with or eventually work at.
 But how exactly do you get from point A to “You’re hired”?
 And what are the first steps to even landing an interview in the first place?
 I asked a few members of the College Fashionista community the first steps they took to land their dream job or dream internship.

 Remember, it may take a little time to meet the right person, contact someone within the company, chat with a professor, etc. You will definitely make your career dreams come true and rise in the beauty, fashion, or any other industry you are inspired to pursue with these tips.
-These four anecdotes will certainly help you in the real world, bestie.
+These four networking tips will certainly help you in the real world, bestie.
 College Fashionista has you covered as you embark on your fashion career journey.

 Whether it’s a peer, a professor, a class presenter, or just someone you happen to organically cross paths with, knowing one person in the industry you are pursuing can connect you with a whole new network of potential employers and opportunities.
 And sometimes you’ll make the most useful connections when you least expect it.